nimashahahmadian/Dart-Transaction-Script/README.md

 to use this code you have to set 'toAddress', 'nounce', 'amount', 'gasPrice', 'chainID', 'signersPublicKey' then run main to get 'legacy hashMsg' corresponding variable would be 'rlphash'

-sign the message(In my case i used a hard wallet)
+sign the message(In my case i used a hardware wallet)

 get the Derformat of signature illustrated